cualquiercosa327/tsorage/docs/source/principles/features.rst

 For instance, plotting ten years worth of history, for a time series having one data point per minute, means extracting and displaying more than 5 millions data points, which represents unreasonable processing costs and latencies.

-In its `Processing Layer`_, incoming data points are processed at real time for systematically calculating and storing aggregated values.
+In the :ref:`Archi_ProcessingLayer`, incoming data points are processed at real time for systematically calculating and storing aggregated values.

 Derivators